eclipse-archived/ceylon-lang.org/blog/2016-02-15-ceylon-browser-again.md

 in theory, it is possible to use any JavaScript framework directly from Ceylon, provided that someone writes dynamic interfaces for its API.

-The Ceylon team is currently looking for ways to [convert TypeScript type definitions to dynamic interfaces](https://github.com/ceylon/ceylon/issues/3041), which would greatly simplify the process of adding support for a new framework/API.
+The Ceylon team is currently looking for ways to [load TypeScript definitions and make them available to Ceylon modules](https://github.com/ceylon/ceylon/issues/3041), which would greatly simplify the process of adding support for a new framework/API.

 The [complete source code](https://github.com/bjansen/ceylon-browser-demo) for this article is available on GitHub.

+A [live example](http://try.ceylon-lang.org/?gist=c7e291bc337b5b260de4) is available on the Web IDE.